Camp Emeth Programming

 Israel

 Now more than ever, Camp Emeth is proud to feature Israel as an area of camp programming and to deepen our community’s ties to Israel through fun and engaging programming.
-We are thrilled that our Israeli shinshin Naama will be able to spend the summer with us here at Camp Emeth!
-She has called St. Louis her home away from home since the beginning of the 2023-24 school year and has worked to create meaningful programs and activities for Shaare Emeth youth during religious school, pre-school, and elsewhere.
+We are thrilled that our Israeli shinshin Naomi, will be able to spend the summer with us here at Camp Emeth!
+She has called St. Louis her home away from home since the beginning of the 2025-26 school year and has worked to create meaningful programs and activities for Shaare Emeth youth during religious school, pre-school, and elsewhere.
 She will see many familiar faces at Camp Emeth and will welcome many new friends as well!

 Our shinshin helps lead flagpole every morning and teaches a Hebrew word of the day.
 In addition to these formal roles, the most important part of the shinshin’s job is providing an opportunity for our campers to personalize their experience by forming a relationship with someone who lives in Israel.
 We think this will ultimately help campers develop a connection to Israel that is their own and understand the significance of Israel to each of them and the Jewish people.